raguay/MyNotes/Sermon. God's Strength.md

       2. Saying you know better than God
       3. Shows a desire to be one's own boss instead of following God
    2. Rejoicing in it
-      1. thereby recieving God's power to overcome
+      1. thereby receiving God's power to overcome
       2. showing others God greatness and power in your life